 The CSUSB Palm Desert Campus continues to thrive and grow.
 With campus growth comes the need for additional faculty members, who play an important role in enhancing academics and elevating the student experience.

-PDC has hired eight new full-time, tenure-track faculty members and we would like to introduce them to you.
+PDC has hired seven new full-time, tenure-track faculty members and we would like to introduce them to you.

 Sarah Dunn is joining the CSUSB Kinesiology Department as an associate professor for the Palm Desert Campus.
 Her areas of scholarly expertise are in the early mechanisms for disease risk in young adults which include: inflammation, metabolic dysfunction, adiposity and vagal insensitivity.
 More specifically, she is interested in how lifestyle interventions, incorporating healthy nutritional choices and physical activity (high intensity interval exercise) prevent disease and the comorbidities associated.
 Sarah obtained her graduate degrees from the University of New South Wales and the University of Sydney, both in Australia, and prior to that she completed her bachelor’s degree at Pepperdine University in Malibu, California.
 She has taught a variety of courses in kinesiology and her publications represent her interest in the exercise sciences.
 In her spare time, she enjoys hanging out with her husband and two daughters and is currently working on improving her golf game.
 She says that she is excited to be at the Palm Desert Campus and joining the CSUSB community.